 For images, you can use Google’s advanced search options by dragging or uploading an image file to the search bar.
 Google will tell you the image’s origin, which may enable you to find the information about whether the image is copyright-free.

 Let’s be clear!
 Even if you don’t see a specific warning that rights are reserved, always assume that the content is protected by the Copyright Act because copyright applies automatically as soon as the content is stored on physical media (“fixed in any material form”).
 In other words, content is copyrighted as soon as it goes from simply being a concept to actually being physically realized.

 There are various ways to find content that you can use legally without having to pay royalties, subscriptions or other fees.

 Copyright doesn’t last forever and eventually expires.
 The public domain refers to any content that has become copyright-free a certain number of years after its creator’s death.
-In Canada, content enters the public domain 50 years after the author’s death.*
+In Canada, since December 30, 2022, content enters the public domain 70 years after the author’s death.

 That means you’ll need to do some research into the content you’re interested in.
 Is the author still living and, if not, how long ago did they pass away?

 An image bank is a database containing mainly photos (“stock photos”), reproductions and illustrations.
 The content they offer may be available for a fee or free of charge, usually with a licence under very specific terms and conditions.

 When using this solution, you need to read the terms and conditions for every selected image or category.
 For example, certain images may be used to illustrate a social media post, others may be used only for editorial content while some images are authorized for commercial use such as advertising.

 Montreal’s French-language school board (CSSDM) has prepared a handy list of 10 free or royalty-free image banks, including Pixabay, Unsplash, Pexels and Freeimages.
 The article is in French but the image bank sites are available in English.